 But this advice doesn’t mean you should rethink traveling.
 Just the opposite in fact.
-Now, perhaps more than ever before, travel is essential to demonstrate to the world that American citizens as a whole are far more tolerant, willing to embrace new cultures and ideas, and certainly more globally educated than is currently being represented to the world.
+Now, perhaps more than ever before, travel is essential to demonstrate to the world that American citizens as a whole are far more tolerant, willing to embrace new cultures and ideas, and certainly more educated than is currently being represented to the world in our government.
 Too, travel is critical to help shape our own understanding of the world and our place in it.

 Still, as the political climate in the United States has shifted – as it has and is still in many other Western and Eastern countries — so too has the attitude in some places about U.S. citizens.

 In early 2016, HI Travel Tales posted a story called “How to blend in while traveling,” and the advice could not be more true and applicable.
 Everything from dressing neutrally, to speaking quietly, to not laughing loudly and raucously all remain great travel tips.
 Read the story again now that it is even more pertinent as the political climate changes.

 In addition, there are a few other tips that have emerged in recent times, most of which we at HI Travel Tales do as if on remote control, but are worth passing on.

 Avoid holding your passport for all to see your nationality.
 Paranoid?
 Not really.
 Just no need to advertise.
 Keep it tucked in its case or in your pocket or bag until you get to the security clearance.
 Then tuck it away before you walk away to help you stay safe when traveling.